What Are Defamation And Libel?

 He withdrew his rejection (rather gracelessly) and it was pretty clear that the big bad wolf of GE wasn’t going to sue us, or would lose if it did.

-The real point of all this is that you need to use your own real-world wisdom to make this calls, not just a reading of the law.
+The real point of all this is that you need to use your own real-world wisdom to make these calls, not just a reading of the law.
 If your book is going to sell enough copies to raise a real threat of libel / privacy claims, then you’ll almost certainly be working with a publisher resourced to deal with the issue.
 If your book is more of a private printing with a limited circulation, it’s conceivable but certainly not probable that any suit will come your way.
 Do the basics, and you should be fine.

 We’re not lawyers.
 We haven’t read your book.
 We don’t know your situation.
 And pretty obviously, if you face some real legal issues, you need to get help from specialists who do know your situation.
 A blog post is not the same as a legal advisor.